 (1) Subject to subregulation (4), every registered veterinary surgeon and specialist veterinary surgeon shall pay to the Registrar in accordance with section 18 of the Act the roll fee, as set out in regulation 80.

-(2) A certificate of payment of roll fee shall be in the form of Forms No. 7 and 7A as the case may be.
+[(2) repealed]

 (3) Every person registered as a veterinary surgeon and as a specialist veterinary surgeon shall pay the annual roll fee of a veterinary surgeon as well as that of a specialist veterinary surgeon.

 (4) Subregulation (1) does not apply to a person deemed to be registered under the Act as a veterinary surgeon by virtue of being granted a certificate of provisional registration as a veterinary surgeon, in accordance with section 20B of the Act, during the period that the person is deemed to be so registered.

 [Regulation 19 amended in Gazette 22 Sep 1989 p.
 3494; 5 Nov 1996 p.
-5810.]
+5810; 20 Mar 2007 p.
+1013.]

 [Heading deleted in Gazette 16 Dec 2003 p.
 5090.]